 Kitterlé was distinguished right from 1699.
 In 1782, twelve “schatz” of vines turned out to belong entirely to the Jesuits from Ensisheim.
 It has been sold under its own name since 1830.

 Whole grape pressing, static racking.
-Fermentation in thermo-regulated tuns for one to four months.
+Fermentation in thermo-regulated tuns fr one to four months.
 Maturation on fine lees for 8 months.

-The robe is golden yellow and intense with green reflections of good intensity.
+The robe is lemon yellow with light reflections of medium intensity.
 The disk is bright, limpid and transparent.
 The wine shows youth.

-The onset in the mouth is ample, dense, mellow.
-The alcohol support is full-bodied.
-The wine evolves on a medium with a frank vivacity, marked by a sparkling note.
-We find the same aromas dominated by exoticism : mango, passion fruits, litchi, papaya, grapefruit, spices, Sichuan pepper, ginger and in a very subtle way, rose.
+The onset in the mouth is dense, powerful and mellow.
+It shows a perfect silky touch and the alcohol support is powerful.
+The wine evolves on a medium with a frank liveliness, marked by a sparkling note.
+We find the same aromas as on the nose, this time dominated by exoticism : white peach, banana, passion fruit, mango, flowers (rose), spices (Sichuan pepper) and candied ginger.
 We perceive a hint of bitterness.
-The finish has a good length, 8-9 caudalies, a fine liveliness and a hint of persistent bitterness.
-The balance of this wine is concentrated and mellow.
-Very tasty, the romatic profile is, as always, remarkable on this terroir.
-Very attractive profile !
+The finish has a long length, 11-12 caudalies, and a strict liveliness and a fine and persistent bitterness.
+Ample and tasty, the structure of this wine is splendid.
+Charming and voluptuous, it shows a very high level of distinction and brightness.
+A great wine is born !

 “Best Sommelier of France 2006”